Interview by Meritxell Rosell

-Scanner’s early musical experiments incorporated snippets taken from random telephone conversations recorded with a police scanner (hence the name), in what some have called a form of audio-voyeurism and challenging concepts of public and private places.
-But what started by a fascination with radio waves, mobile phone signals, and police scanners, evolved into numerous interdisciplinary projects, developing an interest in the production of site-specific sound and expansion of the terrain between sound, space image and form.
+Scanner’s early musical experiments incorporated snippets taken from random telephone conversations recorded with a police scanner (hence the name) in what some have called a form of audio-voyeurism and challenging concepts of public and private places.
+But what started as a fascination with radio waves, mobile phone signals, and police scanners evolved into numerous interdisciplinary projects, developing an interest in the production of site-specific sound and expansion of the terrain between sound, space image and form.

 Albums such as Mass Observation (1994), Delivery (1997) and The Garden is Full of Metal (1998) have been praised as innovative works of contemporary electronic music.
-His most recent The Great Crater (2017) takes inspiration from strange circles appearing in Antarctica.
-Drilling into the ice, scientists found various lakes beneath the surface, which brought concerns of further disintegration.
-The album is an exploration of this fragile environment stretching limits of sound and manipulation.
+His most recent, The Great Crater (2017), takes inspiration from strange circles appearing in Antarctica.
+Drilling into the ice, scientists found various lakes beneath the surface, which brought concerns about further disintegration.
+The album is an exploration of this fragile environment stretching the limits of sound and manipulation.

-In fact I still have those cassette tapes and spent last summer digitising everything so it was like a form of time-travel, hearing voices, conversations, the sounds of my old family living room that I’d not heard since that time.
-With all my family now deceased it was also an extraordinarily moving experience living through those ghosts.
-It’s incredible what images they can present to me, far more than photos in some ways as you can actually hear the physical space.
+In fact, I still have those cassette tapes and spent last summer digitising everything, so it was like a form of time travel, hearing voices, conversations, and the sounds of my old family living room that I’d not heard since that time.
+With all my family now deceased, it was also an extraordinarily moving experience living through those ghosts.
+It’s incredible what images they can present to me, far more than photos in some ways, as you can actually hear the physical space.

-As for the scanner device itself, it was purely by chance that I discovered it, since a friend was part of a hunt saboteur group and they would use it to listen in to the local police.
-I immediately saw the potential and intrigue of being able to access these private spaces and incorporate them into these exploratory soundscapes I was producing at the time.
-I was especially drawn to the fact that the recordings were so intimate, so clear, yet abstract in nature.
-One had to imagine who these people were you over overhearing, where they were, what kinds of lives they led, although the nature of their conversations often clearly explained this!
+As for the scanner device itself, it was purely by chance that I discovered it since a friend was part of a hunt saboteur group, and they would use it to listen in to the local police.
+I immediately saw the potential and intrigue of being able to access these private spaces and incorporate them into the exploratory soundscapes I was producing at the time.
+I was especially drawn to the fact that the recordings were so intimate and clear yet abstract.
+One had to imagine who these people were over overhearing, where they were, and what kinds of lives they led, although the nature of their conversations often clearly explained this!